PlayableLab FAQs

 What is the PlayableLab dashboard?

-- The authenticated home at /app listing all your AI-Lab, Video Playable, and AI-Motion projects, export history, asset library, billing, and collaboration settings.
+- The authenticated home at /app listing all five creation tools — AI-Video, AI-Playable, Video Playable, Playable-Analytics, and AI-Banner — plus export history, asset library, billing, and collaboration settings.
+AI-Video and AI-Banner have no project list — they are one-shot workflows.
+Playable tools list stored projects under AI-Playable and Video Playable.

 How do I create a new project?

-- From the dashboard, choose AI-Lab Editor, Video Playable, or AI-Motion and click New Project.
+- From the dashboard, choose AI-Playable or Video Playable and click New Project.
 Enter a name and paste iOS, Android, and/or web store URLs — these links are required at creation and drive which ad networks you can target at export.
+AI-Video does not use projects — open it from the dashboard tool card, paste your brief, and download the rendered video.

 Why are store links required at project creation?